github/codeql/docs/language/ql-handbook/language.rst

-On the other hand, the CodeQL CLI and newer tools based on it (such as GitHub Code Scanning and the CodeQL extension for Visual Studio Code) construct a default library path using QL packs.
+On the other hand, the CodeQL CLI and newer tools based on it (such as GitHub Code Scanning and the CodeQL extension for Visual Studio Code) construct a library path using QL packs.
 For each QL pack added to the library path, the QL packs named in its ``libraryPathDependencies`` will be subsequently added to the library path, and the process continues until all packs have been